Author

 Kushikatsu is pieces of deep-fried pork, like Tonkatsu, on a skewer.
 It is a comfort food Japanese people love.
 There are a lot of Kushikatsu restaurants/bars in Japan, and it is usually a kind of food you eat out of the house, however, it is easy to make at home for dinner or a fun dish to serve for a large crowd.

 Hanami Dango (花見団子) is a Japanese sweet Mochi dessert, where 3 different Dango balls, pink, white, and green, are skewered on a stick.
 In Japan, the end of March to April is the time of viewing and appreciating cherry blossoms (“hanami”).
 People go to parks where a lot of cherry trees are and eat and drink under the trees.
-Hanami Dango is a popular sweet for this event although it is available all year round at a lot of shops in Japan.
+Hanami Dango is commonly eaten during the cherry blossom season, although it is available all year round at many stores in Japan.
+Hanami Dango is so popular it is even represented by the emoji! 🍡

 Gyoza are Chinese dumplings made with meat and vegetables wrapped in round (pasta like) flour skins and then pan-fried.
 Gyoza are originally based on Chinese fried dumplings, but they are now a popular and well-rooted part of Japanese cooking today.
 Probably pork is the most common filling for Gyoza in Japan, but if you love shrimp, Shrimp Gyoza is a great alternative to regular Gyoza.
 Shrimp Gyoza not only have a nice shrimp flavor but also a texture you’ll surely enjoy.